We care passionately about every customer we help

 If you are not married or in a civil partnership and you do not have any children, there is a fixed order of priority which governs who will receive your estate as follows:

 Just think, would you want your estate to pass in accordance with the list above?
-I often speak to customers who do not have a close relationship with all or some of their family member and they would prefer that others who they are closer to inherit their estate.
+I often speak to clients who do not have a close relationship with all or some of their family member and they would prefer that others who they are closer to inherit their estate.

 Who wouldn’t receive an inheritance from my estate?